AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpc_attachment.html.markdown

 # aviatrix_aws_tgw

-The AviatrixAwsTgwVpcAttachment resource manages attaching or detaching VPCs to/from an AWS TGW.
+The aviatrix_aws_tgw resource manages attaching or detaching VPCs to/from an AWS TGW.

 ## Example Usage